 - A. Packages in unit load devices (ULDs) and motor vehicles are transported directly to aircraft or facilities in a manner that reduces package handling and the resultant radiation doses to workers. - B. Radiation protection program includes: - 1.
 Use of radiation dosimetry devices. - 2.
-Health physicist qualified to supervise radiation protection program.

-- 3. Compliance of program with OSHA standard (29 CFR 1910.1096 (a), (b)(1), (3), (4), (c), (d), and (j) through (o)), and with NRC requirement for dose equivalent to embryo/fetus of a declared pregnant worker (10 CFR 20.1208). - 4.
+Health physicist qualified to supervise radiation protection program. - 3.
+Compliance of program with OSHA standard (29 CFR 1910.1096 (a), (b)(1), (3), (4), (c), (d), and (j) through (o)), and with NRC requirement for dose equivalent to embryo/fetus of a declared pregnant worker (10 CFR 20.1208). - 4.
 Radiation exposures to be kept as low as reasonably achievable (ALARA). - 5.
 Training as required by this special permit, and by 49 CFR 172, Subpart H. - 6.
 Worker doses to be limited to 1250 mrem per quarter. - 7.
 Notification of workers of their current and cumulative radiation dose, on request.
-As part of their training, workers must be advised of their right to obtain this information. - C. After loading and before departure aircraft radiation levels in occupied spaces and location outside the aircraft must be monitored and recorded. - D. Aircraft must be monitored after any abnormal occurrence and after use for transport of RAM, and before being used for transport of cargo other than RAM. - E. RAM packages must not be interlined to carriers not party to SP-8308, SP-10045 or SP-15528, if the total TI per vehicle will exceed 50 or that per cargo aircraft will exceed 200. - F. Special papers to be in the aircraft with other shipping documents required by regulations. - 1.
+As part of their training, workers must be advised of their right to obtain this information.

+- C. After loading and before departure aircraft radiation levels in occupied spaces and location outside the aircraft must be monitored and recorded. - D. Aircraft must be monitored after any abnormal occurrence and after use for transport of RAM, and before being used for transport of cargo other than RAM. - E. RAM packages must not be interlined to carriers not party to SP-8308 or SP-10045 if the total TI per vehicle will exceed 50.
+RAM packages must not be interlined to carriers without a special permit that provides relief to the 200 TI per cargo aircraft limitation in § 175.700(b)(2)(ii) and the separation distance requirements of §§ 175.701(a) and 175.702(a)(2)(ii) if the total TI per cargo aircraft will exceed 200. - F. Special papers to be in the aircraft with other shipping documents required by regulations. - 1.
 Aircraft radiation survey record. - 2.
 Instructions for possible emergencies involving RAM packages, in accordance with the Emergency Response Information requirements of 49 CFR 172, Subpart G. - 3.
-A copy of the special permit (DOT-SP 15528) need not be carried on the aircraft but must be made available upon request within 15 minutes at any ramp where special permit flights originate or end. - G. Quarterly reports to DOT and the FAA PHI. - 1.
+A copy of the special permit (SP-16375) need not be carried on the aircraft, but must be made available upon request within 15 minutes at any ramp where special permit flights originate or end. - G. Quarterly reports to DOT. - 1.
 Radiation dose reports.
 Reports are to include dose to each declared pregnant worker, if any, and dose equivalent to her embryo/fetus. - 2.
-Aircraft radiation surveys, as required.
+Aircraft radiation surveys, as required. - 3.
+Descriptions and assessment of efforts to keep exposures as low as reasonably achievable (ALARA).

-- 3. Descriptions and assessment of efforts to keep exposures as low as reasonably achievable (ALARA). - 4.
-Description of the health physicist activities (e.g., where, when, who and what). - H. Incidents and abnormal occurrences must be reported to DOT by telephone within one working day and by mail within seven working days. - I. No package with a "Fissile" label may be transported on any special permit flight carrying more than 200 TI.
+- 4. Description of the health physicist activities (e.g., where, when, who and what). - H. Incidents and abnormal occurrences must be reported to DOT by telephone within one working day and by mail within seven working days. - I. No package with a "Fissile" label may be transported on any special permit flight carrying more than 200 TI.

-Packages containing undeveloped photographic film or other radiation sensitive products may not be transported with the radioactive material packages carried under the special permit, unless prior written approval is obtained from the OHMS.
+Packages containing undeveloped photographic film or other radiation sensitive products may not be transported with the radioactive material packages carried under the special permit, unless prior written approval is obtained from OHMSPA.